 |A suit made from layers of tanned animal hide, this light armour provides basic protection with almost no hindrance to elaborate gestures or swift, stealthy movement.|

-Leather armour is the lightest common body armour with a non-zero encumbrance rating.
-It offers only marginally more AC than a robe, but that can make enough of a difference that dodgers and casters may choose it over a robe in spite of the slight penalty.
+Leather armour is the lightest common body armour, except for robes.
+It offers only marginally more AC than one, but that can make enough of a difference that dodgers and casters may choose leather despite the slight penalty.

-Leather armour is often maligned, and its detractors have some points: robes are more likely to have useful egos, while lighter dragon armours such as steam, mottled, swamp and fire dragon armour give far more AC for comparable encumbrance.
+Leather armour is often maligned: Robes are more likely to have useful egos, while light dragon armour, such as acid, swamp and fire dragon scales give far more AC for comparable encumbrance.
+It is also completely outclassed by troll leather armour and steam dragon scales.
 However, it is useful in a number of situations:

-- For an early EV-reliant character, this is often better than an unbranded robe.
-In exchange for 1 point of EV, you will get at least 1 more AC, and some minimal GDR.
+- For an early EV-reliant character, before you find a superior alternative, this is often better than a plain robe.
+In exchange for 1 point of EV, you will get at least 1 more AC.

-- As leather armour itself is very common, this means that artefact leather armours are reasonably frequently found.
-A good artefact (such as the salamander hide armour) is often worth wearing.
+- As leather armour itself is very common, this means that well-enchanted and artefact leather armours are reasonable to come across.
+A +3 leather armour of fire resistance is comparable to the aformentioned dragon armours, while a good artefact (such as the salamander hide armour) might be worth wearing.